North London Attractions

 North London Attractions: Emirates Stadium Tour

-Football fans, rejoice!
-You don't get one, but two stadium tours to enjoy in North London!
-The first is at the Emirates Stadium, home to Arsenal.
-Arguably London's most successful football club, a tour of the Emirates features plenty of silverware.
-Your tour, typically led by a club legend, will take you through the players' entrance, directors box, diamond club area, home changing room, the Tunnel and pitch-side, home dugout, Flash Interview Rooms, Press Conference Room, and Media Lounge.
-If you've ever wondered what the weekly life of a footballer feels like, this is a crash course of an experience!
+Typically led by a club legend, it will take you through the players' entrance, directors' box, diamond club area, home changing room, the Tunnel and pitch-side, home dugout, Flash Interview Rooms, Press Conference Room, and Media Lounge.
+If you've ever wondered what the weekly life of a footballer feels like, this may scratch that itch.

 North London Attractions: Tottenham Hotspur Stadium Tour